PAMinerva/LearnDirectX/_sources/Tutorials/Appendices/01-MathBasics/spaces.md

 As explained in [](vectors.md), **XMVECTOR** is an alias for **__m128**, so we should avoid initializing it with a simple assignment or the usual array initialization, because these methods may require multiple instructions, which is inefficient.
 Instead, **XMVectorSet** and **XMVectorZero** offer a dual implementation (No-Intrinsics and SSE-Intrinsics, as detailed in [](transformations.md)) that allows the CPU to leverage SIMD instructions (if supported) to load four values into a 16-byte aligned **__m128** variable in a single instruction, significantly improving performance.
 ```

-The implementation of the **XMMatrixLookAtLH** function should be relatively straightforward, given the concepts we have discussed in this section.
+The implementation of the **XMMatrixLookAtLH** function should be relatively straightforward to understand, given the concepts we have discussed in this section and in [](transformations.md).

 ```{code-block} cpp
 inline XMMATRIX XM_CALLCONV XMMatrixLookAtLH